Our personal injury lawyer in San Antonio, Texas, can get you the compensation you deserve after your accident. You pay no fees until we win.

 The duty of care can vary depending on your situation.
 For example, if you’re on the road, other drivers owe you a duty of care to drive responsibly and follow state and federal laws.
 If they breach that duty of care and it causes your injury, you can hold them responsible.
 The other party can breach this through negligence or recklessness.

 The main difference between reckless and negligent behavior is that the former involves taking a risk knowing it may result in harm to others.
 Common examples of reckless behavior are speeding or driving while intoxicated.
-Negligence means acting carelessly or without thought for how their actions could impact another person.
-A negligent act may be something as simple as forgetting to check a blind spot or glancing at their cell phone to read a notification.
+Negligence means acting carelessly or without considering how one’s actions could impact another person.
+A negligent act may be something as simple as forgetting to check a blind spot or glancing at a cell phone to read a notification.

 As long as you are less than 51% at fault for your accident, you can recover compensation in Texas.
 The compensation you receive will then be reduced by your liability, so if you are 20% responsible for your accident, you will receive 80% of the settlement amount.